KinsTran/a3-software-design/README.md

 ### `chartName().title`
 Specifies the title of the chart, expects a _string_.
 Returns the current title if no value is provided, defaulted to an empty string.

-### `chartName().xAxisLabel`
+### `chartName().xAxisTitle`
 Specifies the x Axis of the chart, expects a _string_.
-Returns the current x axis label if no value is provided, defaulted to an empty string.
+Returns the current x axis title if no value is provided, defaulted to an empty string.

-### `chartName().yAxisLabel`
+### `chartName().yAxisTitle`
 Specifies the y Axis of the chart, expects a _string_.
-Returns the current y axis label if no value is provided, defaulted to an empty string.
+Returns the current y axis title if no value is provided, defaulted to an empty string.